hold SHIFT key to load all

 Most of these systems have been modified by the GGF team to really bring out each display and to showcase some of our skills.

 Other areas included our 1v1 hot seat competitions where GGF provide all the PC gear required.
 Simply rock up and play.
 This is great for gamers who don’t currently have a PC at the moment or are currently re-building or upgrading their system.
+And for World of Warcraft players, we heard that Gold4Vanilla offers WoW TBC Classic Gold for Sale.

 We also introduced an Audio Surf 2 competition this time which was utilising the latest gaming gear from ROG and ASUS.
 The main focus of this set up was the game running on the latest ASUS ROG G751 laptop which was powered by an Nvidia GTX 980m.
 Also in this system was an ASUS 32″ PA328Q 4K monitor.
 One of the very first to run 4k over HDMI at 60Hz.